-Use the authentication violation interface configuration command to configure the violation mode: restrict, shutdown, and replace.
+Use the authentication violation interface configuration command to configure the violation modes: restrict and shutdown.

 In single-host mode, a security violation is triggered when more than one device are detected on the data vlan.
 In multidomain authentication mode, a security violation is triggered when more than one device are detected on the data or voice VLAN.